cis3296s22/04-recipy/README.md

     scaffold recipy

-If you're running for the first time, you might need to include the `---rebuild` argument.
-This is just a kludge that will be fixed in later versions.

-    scaffold recipy --rebuild

 Now go to http://localhost:8000/ to see the webapp.
 It should just be a blank page with "ok" in it.